SiiMeR/unity-atmospheric-scattering/README.md

 # unity-atmospheric-scattering
-A project where I try to implement realistic atmospheric scattering.
-Based on different resources on the internet. :D
+An implementation of atmospheric scattering.
+It will be based on the new HD rendering pipeline in Unity 2018, so it will probably will not be backwards compatible with earlier versions.